albertllousas/simple-cqrs-with-es/readme.md

   pattern.

-Trying to fit all the components in an hexagonal architecture is not easy at all, but let's see how a general diagram of cqrs over hexagonal would look like (since query-side is easier, just pay attention in the command side):
+Trying to fit all the components in an hexagonal architecture is not easy at all, but let's see how a general diagram of cqrs with hexagonal would look like:

 <p align="center">
   <img src="misc/cqrs-hexa-1.png"  width="85%"/>
 </p>

-And now let's focus in our problem (only command-side):
+And now let's focus in our problem:

 <p align="center">
   <img src="misc/cqrs-hexa-2.png"  width="95%"/>
 </p>

+Hexagonal architecture is all about ports and adapters, so one way to fit CQRS would be:

+- Application services: Use cases of the app, in our case the **command handlers**, they would implement the inbound ports to the hexagon.
+- Domain: The hexagon itself, the business logic composed by the domain model and the ports interfaces.
+- Infrastructure: The out-side world
+    - Adapters:
+        - Inbound adapters: They call the entrypoints (inbound/driver ports) to the hexagon, in our case **HttpRoutes**  and
+        **EventHandlers**, they do it through the command bus.
+        - Outbound adapters: They implement the outbound/driven ports and adapt/translate the outside world to our domain, mainly **repositories**.
+    - Non-hexagonal components: All the other components, **command-bus**, the **event-store** and any third party integration that the app would need.

 ### Simple Query-side

 Hexagonal architecture is a domain-centric architectural pattern, but since query side does not have domain or any business logic, do we need an hexagonal approach?

-Query side, as CQRS trend advocates to, should be as thin as possible, getting as close to the data store as possible.
+Query side, as CQRS trend advocates to, should be as thin as possible, getting as close to the data store, skipping any not necessary layer.

 So, what are the responsibilities of the query side?